triviality/old_blog_that_supports_sage/about.md

 It is my collection of Sage code that can be run directly in your browser.

 Read more [about the Sage Cell Server](http://sagecell.sagemath.org/static/about.html), including how to embed executable Sage code into your website.
-Or you can clone [this repo](https://github.com/sheaves/sheaves.github.io) on Github to get started right away!
+Or clone [this repo](https://github.com/sheaves/sheaves.github.io) on Github to get started right away!

-To get even more Sage power (with lots more fancy stuff like privacy settings, collaboration, basically your own Sage server), sign up for a free [Sage Math Cloud](https://cloud.sagemath.com/) account!
+To get even more Sage power (with lots more fancy stuff like privacy settings, collaboration,... basically your own Sage server), sign up for a free [Sage Math Cloud](https://cloud.sagemath.com/) account!
 Or [download and run a local copy](http://www.sagemath.org/download.html) of Sage.

 ## Sage quick links
 Here are more resources for computing with Sage: